begriffs/microservice-template/README.md

     packer build -var 'aws_access_key=xxx' -var 'aws_secret_key=xxx' grafana.json
     packer build -var 'aws_access_key=xxx' -var 'aws_secret_key=xxx' rabbitmq.json

-    # for haskell workers
+    # for haskell workers (optional)
     packer build -var 'aws_access_key=xxx' -var 'aws_secret_key=xxx' halcyon.json
     ```

 7. Deploy machine images.
-    Edit `terraform/vars.tf` and fill in the ami instances created by
-    the previous steps.
-Leave the `aws` keys blank.
-    Copy the Terraform variables example to a file without the `.example`
-    and fill it in.
-Optionally provide a region and availability zone.
-    All other information is required.
-A default region of `us-west-1`
-    and availabilty zone of `us-west-1a` are used.
     ```bash
     cp terraform/terraform.tfvars{.example,}
     ```
+    Edit `terraform/terraform.tfvars` and fill in the ami instances created by
+    the previous steps, the key name associated with your keypair created on EC2,
+    and your AWS keys.
+Optionally provide a region matching the region of your amis.
+    A default region of `us-west-1`.
+If you built a halcyon ami, you will need to
+    specify the number of halcyon workers for the ami to be used.

     Now the fun part.
 Go into the terraform directory and run `make`.